praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 ### Domain Periods

-The domain on which the Analytics cookie `s_cc` and `s_sq` are set by determining the number of periods in the domain of the page URL.
+The domain on which the [!DNL Analytics] cookie `s_cc` and `s_sq` are set by determining the number of periods in the domain of the page URL.
 This variable is also used by some plug-ins in determining the correct domain to set the plug-in's cookie.

 See [s.cookieDomainPeriods](https://marketing.adobe.com/resources/help/en_US/sc/implement/cookiedomainperiods.html).